In Memory of Bogie ‘Woof’ Nelson ~ 2003-2012, Etiquette, Ethics and Empathy for Our Animal Friends

 Consequently, here are 10 steps I’m offering to ensure that we treat non-human species ethically and with respect and empathy:

 - Acquire a pet only if you’re sure that you can care for it properly.
 Use good sense in determining practically the kind of pet you can handle based on the amount of space you have to keep it comfortably; the time you have to devote to play, exercise (do you have a yard or live near a park or trails that allow dogs?), feeding and other necessary activities; and money you have to buy food, bowls, collars & leashes, registration, toys and litter and pay for veterinarian bills and occasional pet-sitting or boarding services and various unforeseen expenses.
-The Humane Society of the United States (HSUS) has good advice on choosing and caring for a pet.
+The Humane Society of the United States (HSUS) has good advice on choosing a pet and the ASPCA has tips on caring for a pet.

 - Take proper care of your pet.
 Whichever species or breed you choose, learn how to take care of your pet properly.
 Respect it and give it plenty of love, attention, appropriate food, exercise, suitable training, required shots and heath care.
 Never tease or hit, as your pet will never trust you.
 Try not to raise your voice.

 - Learn how to train your pet, if necessary.
 Not all pet training is intuitive.
 Be clear and consistent in your training and commands.
 Reward with praise and treats, don’t punish.
 If you need help or guidance in training your dog, cat or budgerigar (AKA parakeet), do your research or consult with a professional trainer.